Is Cash Really King?

 For those that own a business, have short-term uncertainty in their occupation, or do not already have an ample cash emergency fund, cash really is king.
 The events that have unfolded in the past couple of months have proven that to be true.

-Some business owners have been shut down completely.
+Some businesses have been shut down completely.
 Many workers have been unable to earn a living.
 Expenses for food, rent, and utilities continue, but revenue and paychecks have ceased.
-This is a great argument that cash, as much as 6 months of expenses, should be king for these folks.
+This is a great argument that cash, as much as 6 months of expenses, should be king for business owners and those with short-term uncertainty in their occupation.

 Money Managers vs. Individual Investors